Alice Munro: Writing

 Many of Munro's stories are set in Huron County, Ontario.
 Strong regional focus is one of her fiction's features.
 Asked after she won the Nobel Prize, "What can be so interesting in describing small town Canadian life?", she replied: "You just have to be there."
 Another feature is an omniscient narrator.
 Many compare her small-town settings to those of writers from the rural American South.
 Her characters often confront deep-rooted customs and traditions.
 Much of her work exemplifies the Southern Ontario Gothic literary subgenre.

 A frequent theme of her work, especially her early stories, is the girl coming of age and coming to terms with her family and small hometown.
-In work such as Hateship, Friendship, Courtship, Loveship, Marriage (2001) and Runaway (2004), she shifted her focus to the travails of middle-aged women alone, and the elderly.
+In work such as Hateship, Friendship, Courtship, Loveship, Marriage (2001) and Runaway (2004), she shifted her focus to the travails of middle-age, women alone, and the elderly.
 Munro's stories explore human complexities in an uncomplicated prose style.
 Her prose reveals the ambiguities of life: "ironic and serious at the same time", "mottoes of godliness and honor and flaming bigotry", "special, useless knowledge", "tones of shrill and happy outrage", "the bad taste, the heartlessness, the joy of it".
-Her style juxtaposes the fantastic and the ordinary, with each undercutting the other in ways that and effortlessly evoke life.
+Her style juxtaposes the fantastic and the ordinary, with each undercutting the other in ways that evoke life.
 Robert Thacker wrote:

 Munro's writing creates ... an empathetic union among readers, critics most apparent among them.
 We are drawn to her writing by its verisimilitude—not of mimesis, so-called and ... "realism"—but rather the feeling of being itself ... of just being a human being.

 Many critics have written that Munro's stories often have the emotional and literary depth of novels.
 Some have asked whether Munro actually writes short stories or novels.
 Alex Keegan, writing in Eclectica Magazine, answered: "Who cares?
 In most Munro stories there is as much as in many novels."

 The first PhD thesis on Munro's work was published in 1972.
 The first book-length volume collecting the papers presented at the University of Waterloo's first conference on her work, The Art of Alice Munro: Saying the Unsayable, was published in 1984.
 In 2003/2004, the journal Open Letter.
 The Canadian Quarterly Review of writing and sources published 14 contributions on Munro's work.
 In 2010, the Journal of the Short Story in English (JSSE)/Les cahiers de la nouvelle dedicated a special issue to Munro, and in 2012, an issue of the journal Narrative focused on a single story by Munro, "Passion" (2004), with an introduction, summary of the story, and five analytical essays.